ticketmaster-api/sdk-scala/src/main/tut/README.md

 See docs for full list of criteria and resources they relate to.

 Rate limit details are provided in every response in `com.ticketmaster.api.discovery.RateLimits`.
-Details include current rate limit per day, time for next rate limit reset, how many calls remain in current time period and how many calls over the rate limit.
-In addition, search API calls will return a `com.ticketmaster.api.discovery.Page` as part of the result.
+Search API calls will return paging details in `com.ticketmaster.api.discovery.Page` as part of the result.

 ## Error handling